 - Participating in a sport because you find it fun, not because you want to win a trophy or title.

-- Spending time with someone because you enjoy their company, no because they can further your business or social standing.
+- Spending time with someone because you enjoy their company, not because they can further your business or social standing.

 - Volunteering because it brings a sense of contentment, not because it’s required for school or work credit.

-- Creating a piece of art because it makes you happy, not to make money from it.
+- Creating a piece of art because it makes you happy, not making money from it.

 How To Intrinsically Motivate Employees

-Intrinsic rewards have repeatedly been shown to offer significant benefits to employees and employers alike.
-Despite this, management at many organizations continue to underestimate or flat out dismiss how important they are.
-Most of this bias comes from the human tendency to continue doing things the way they’ve always been done.
+Intrinsic rewards have repeatedly been shown to offer significant benefits to employees and employers.
+Despite this, management at many organizations continues to underestimate or flat-out dismiss how important they are.
+Most of this bias comes from the human tendency to continue doing things as they’ve always been.
 Managers must change their mindset to one where intrinsic rewards are valued and carried out.

 There’s no big secret or complicated path to intrinsically motivating employees.
 It begins by finding out who they are and what they want.
-The best way to do that?
+What is the best way to do that?
 Ask them.
 Other ways to identify and develop work motivators include:

 - Evaluating an employee’s work and life stage.
 Are they new to the organization or getting ready to retire?